acer51-doctom/acer51-doctom/README.md

 [^1]: Note to developper (aka myself) that I need to update this regularly.
 [^2]: Piracy is bad and illegal.
-I do not take responsibility for what you did.
+I do not take responsibility for what you do.